Genez-io/genezio-landing-page/deployment-platform/content/posts/google_sheets_as_apis.md

 1. **Enable the Google Sheets API** in your Google Cloud project.
 2. **Create a Service Account** and generate a key file.
 3. **Share the Spreadsheet** with the Service Account email.
-4. **Create a Genezio project** starting from an existing template.
+4. **Create a DeployApps project** starting from an existing template.
 5. **Update the project** with your personal data and credentials.
 6. **Test the project** to verify everything works.